darianaroman/dsa-2021-g3/30413/Toma Lungoci/Lab10/README.md

-# Lab X
+# Lab 10

-> Edit this file and describe in a few words what you've done in this lab.
+We've discussed about Dynamic Programming, complexity and trading memory for efficiency